Point Fermin Lighthouse

 During World War II, Point Fermin Lighthouse was temporarily closed to the public as it served as an important lookout station for enemy vessels.
 The heightened security measures were implemented to protect the vital port of Los Angeles from potential attacks.
 The lighthouse keepers played a critical role in monitoring the coastal waters, reporting any suspicious activities, and ensuring the safety of the naval operations in the area.

-See also The Grove
+See also The Last Bookstore

 Local Legends and Ghost Stories